fastify/fastify/docs/Lifecycle.md

 - in sync handler: it sends a payload
 - in sync handler: it sends an `Error` instance

-So, when the reply is being submitted, the data flow performed is the following:
+If the reply was hijacked, we skip all the below steps.
+Otherwise, when it is being submitted, the data flow performed is the following:

 ```
                         ★ schema validation Error